jsa-aerial/DMM/design-notes/Early-2017/vector-space-of-mixed-tensors.md

-The current implementation of this vector space is by functions `rec-map-mult` (multiplication of vector by scalar) and `rec-map-sum` (sum of vectors, the case of two arguments implements the canonical operation for the definition of vector space).
+The current implementation of this vector space is by functions `rec-map-mult` (multiplication of vector by scalar) and `rec-map-sum` (sum of vectors, the case of two arguments implements the canonical operation for the definition of vector space) in this file:

 https://github.com/jsa-aerial/DMM/blob/master/src/dmm/core.clj

 ## Final remark

-The description in terms of space of finite trees with intermediate nodes labeled by legal hash keys from **L** and with real numbers as their leaves is a mathematically clean way to think about this space, and therefore this description should be considered fundamental.
+The description in terms of the space of finite trees with intermediate nodes labeled by legal hash keys from **L** and with real numbers as their leaves is a mathematically clean way to think about this space, and therefore this description should be considered fundamental.